Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation: Experiments

+\paragraph{High-Resolution Face Counterfactuals.} We further compare Causal-Adapter with recent SOTA methods, VCI~\citep{wu2024counterfactual}, HVAE~\citep{pmlr-v202-de-sousa-ribeiro23a}, and DiffCounter~\citep{rasal2025diffusion} on high-resolution human face dataset CelebA-HQ.
+We follow the same settings in DiffCounter for fair comparison, focusing on three categorical variables (eyeglass, smiling, mouth-open).
+Quantitative results are reported in Table~\ref{tab:celeba-hq}, with qualitative examples shown in Figure~\ref{fig:main_celebqhq_qualiti}.
+Our method (row 4) achieves intervention effectiveness comparable to DiffCounter, while substantially improving both reversibility and identity preservation.
+We further evaluate generalization by instantiating Causal-Adapter with a diffusion transformer (DiT) backbone~\citep{esser2024scaling}.
+As shown in Table~\ref{tab:celeba-hq} (row~5) and Appendix~\ref{Appendix:extra_celebahq}, Causal-Adapter transfers effectively across distinct T2I backbones and produces causally faithful, high-resolution counterfactuals.

-We conduct an ablation study on the CelebA validation set to evaluate the contribution of each regularizer in Causal-Adapter.
-As shown in Figures~\ref{fig:ablation_study_main}a and b, the plain adapter achieves the lowest intervention effectiveness.
+\paragraph{Ablation Study.} We conduct an ablation study on the CelebA validation set to evaluate the contribution of each regularizer.
+As shown in Figures~\ref{fig:ablation_study_main}(a) and (b), the plain adapter achieves the lowest intervention effectiveness.
 Adding the PAI module yields a consistent average gain of $+11.6\%$ F1 across all attributes with slight increases in FID and CLD, indicating that aligning causal semantics with spatial features in the diffusion latents enables more effective edits.
 Incorporating CTC further improves intervention effectiveness by enforcing token embedding disentanglement, while also reducing CLD (from 0.317 to 0.310) and keeping FID stable (from 8.453 to 8.643), resulting more faithful counterfactual generation.
+Figure~\ref{fig:ablation_study_main}c presents qualitative ablation results.
+Spurious correlations arise in plain adapter,~\textit{e.g.}, beard interventions in females induce male facial features (c2).
+PAI alleviates attribute entanglement (c3), while the complete regularization with CTC produces bearded female, demonstrating mitigation of such correlations (c4).
+Under bald interventions, the baselines alter skin color or age (c2–c3), whereas the full regularization edits baldness with only minor facial changes (c4).
+Finally, attention guidance enhances identity preservation with localizing edits (c5).
+Extended results are presented in Appendix~\ref{Appendix:extra_ablation}.